UCAS code: A100

 - Life Support Systems includes the skin, cardiovascular, respiratory, alimentary and urinary systems, and the anatomy of the thorax, abdomen, pelvis and perineum.

-- Life Cycle And Regulatory Systems includes human life cycle, neuroscience and mental health, the endocrine and musculoskeletal systems, the anatomy of the head, neck, spine and limbs, as well as pharmacology and therapeutics.
+- Life Cycle And Regulatory Systems includes the human life cycle, neuroscience and mental health, the endocrine and musculoskeletal systems, the anatomy of the head, neck, spine and limbs, as well as pharmacology and therapeutics.

 - Foundations of Clinical Practice includes communication skills, sociology, ethics, epidemiology in practice, and information technology.
 The initial element of clinical experience (the Patient Contact course) is also managed as part of this theme.